mark-hager/KC211-Income-calculator/README.md

 The Washington Health Care Authority rounds up the maximum income to the nearest dollar for 138% of the 2022 FPL.
 Using our current calculations, that dollar ammount would equal 139%.

-# To do
+### To do
-Decimal wtform subclass to allow for commas in income entry.
+- Decimal wtform subclass to allow for commas in income entry.
 Also want to figure out a better way of putting the dollar sign in there automatically, e.g a span.
+- Info pop-ups for income measures, programs, etc.